 Divergence in Trading: Definition, Types, Importance, Trading Example, Limitations

 Divergence in trading is a break between the price action of a security and an oscillator.
-Divergence in trading refers to scenarios where the price of an asset and its momentum, as measured by an indicator such as RSI or MACD, do not confirm each other’s direction.
+Divergence in trading refers to scenarios where the price of an asset and its momentum as measured by an indicator such as RSI or MACD do not confirm each other’s direction.
 There are two main types of divergences seen in trading – hidden and reverse divergences.
 Understanding divergence is important for traders as it helps identify periods where the existing trend could potentially reverse.
-One of the main advantages of divergence is that it can signal trend reversals before they occur on the price chart.

 What is divergence in technical analysis?

 Divergence refers to a situation where the price of an asset is moving in the opposite direction of a technical indicator, such as an oscillator.
 Divergence occurs when the price of a stock makes new highs or lows that are not confirmed by the indicator.
-Divergence warns that the current price trend is weakening and, in some cases, leads to the price changing direction.
+Divergence warns that the current price trend is weakening, and in some cases leads to the price changing direction.
 Traditional divergence occurs when prices are making new highs while an oscillator is failing to exceed its previous highs.
-This divergence between price and oscillator often foreshadows a turning point.
-Identifying divergence on a chart helps technical analysts spot potential reversals and trading opportunities.

 What does divergence indicate?

 Divergence indicates a discrepancy between price action and an oscillator or other indicator.
 Divergence shows that momentum is slowing and that a trend is nearing exhaustion.
 The divergence suggests that demand and supply are shifting, which could lead to a trend reversal.
-Identifying divergences helps traders spot turning points and potential opportunities to enter counter-trend trades.
+Identifying divergences help traders spot turning points and potential opportunities to enter counter-trend trades.
 Divergence in technical analysis signals a major positive or negative price move.
 A positive divergence occurs when the price of an asset makes a new low while an indicator, such as money flow, starts to climb.
-Conversely, a negative divergence occurs when the price makes a new high, but the indicator being analyzed makes a lower high.
+Conversely, a negative divergence is when the price makes a new high but the indicator being analyzed makes a lower high.

 How many types of divergence are there?

-Bullish Divergence
+1. Bullish Divergence

 2. Bearish Divergence